ranjeetV8/BC_codes_solana/README.md

 ## BC_codes_solana
+I have tried to
-I have Creating a smart contract on solana.
+Creating a smart contract
+on solana.